GitGuardian/ggshield/scripts/README.md

 The script aborts if the working-tree is not clean (can be bypassed with `--allow-dirty`) or is not on the `main` branch (can be bypassed by defining the `RELEASE_BRANCH` environment variable).

-## update-pipfile-lock/update-pipfile-lock

-Update Pipfile.lock, using the oldest supported version of Python.

 ## create-ghe-environment

 Creates a GitHub Enterprise Server (GHES) [pre-receive hook environment][ghe] containing GGShield.